syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ## Resource header size

-You can customize the resource header size in the day, week , work week and timeline views by using the `ResouceHeaderSize` property of `DaysViewSettings`  or `TimelineViewSettings` in `SfScheduler`.
+You can customize the resource header size in the day, week, work week and timeline views by using the `ResouceHeaderSize` property of `DaysViewSettings`  or `TimelineViewSettings` in `SfScheduler`.

 ### Resource header size in days view

 `DaysViewSetting` applicable for `Day`, `Week` and `WorkWeek` views.
 By default, value of this property is set to 50.